niz11/lot1-object-marking/photogr-server/README.md

  ````
 node server.js
 ````
- 8. You need to go to go to https://localhost:8080/ in your browser once in the beginning, in order to click on ignore that the page is not safe due to self-certifictes.
+ 8. You need to go to go to https://localhost:8080/ in your browser once in the beginning, in order to click on ignore that the page is not safe due to self-certificates.
 Otherwise calls from the frontend to this server won't be allowed (browser will reject requests).
-So you must see the page of the server once inside your used browser.
+So you must visit/see the page of the server once inside your used browser.
  9. DONE

 ## Create 3D model --> Start pipeline (local)